GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

 In fact, I suspect that part of the reason `#[derive(Clone)]` hasn't fixed this issue is that the workaround is so easy.

-# Conclusion: why did they do it this way?
+# Conclusion

+The answer to the first part of my riddle ("why do I get an error message complaining that `the trait Clone is not implemented for NNC`?") is that the implementation of `Clone` produced by `#[derive(Clone)]` adds a type constraint `NNC: Clone`.
+The answer to the second part ("why did the declaration of `CloneByRc<NNC>` compile if `CloneByRc<NNC>` isn't actually guaranteed to be `Clone`?") also comes down to that type constraint: because of the type constraint, `#[derive(Clone)]` doesn't actually guarantee that `CloneByRc<NNC>` will be `Clone` for all `NNC`.
+It only guarantees that `CloneByRc<NNC>` will be `Clone` whenever `NNC` is `Clone`.

-By now we've seen a few possible implementations for `#[derive(Clone)]`.
-The perfect ones are impossible and the possible ones are imperfect.
-All of them mean that you have to implement `Clone` manually for some types of structs, so choosing between them is a design decision.
+Seeing that type constraint was the first step on our tour through many hypothetical implementations for `#[derive(Clone)]`.
+Because of the limitations on Rust's derive macros, each of these implementations has a downside: the perfect ones are impossible and the possible ones are imperfect.
+For any implementation that could be written in Rust today, you'll have to implement `Clone` manually for some types of structs.
 You might choose to optimize for the most common case or for the case where implementing manually is the most painful, but whichever one you pick you're going to leave somebody wondering why they have to implement `Clone` manually.

 Here are the two most plausible implementations: